Agenda - Manchester

 Continuous security in pipelines - Foo Meden

-Security reviews have been traditionally been rituals performed in rare occasions to provide our software the blessing of security before important events during its lifetime such as big changes in functionalities.
-But is such an infrequency still enough?
-As the industry embraces a culture of automation and continuous delivery techniques, the rate of change is faster than ever.
+As the industry embraces a culture of automation and continuous delivery, the rate of change is faster than ever.
+Security testing traditionally happens just before deploying to production: can this scale when deployments happen more frequently?
 This talk will discuss how the same automation tooling that enables continuous change can be leveraged to enable continuous security too.

-When Data Meets Device: Looking forward to a data-driven physical word - Emily Gorcenski
+When Data Meets Device: Looking forward to a data-driven physical world - Emily Gorcenski

 The algorithms being used in machine learning are not actually new; they're decades old, and many of them were first used in problems in systems engineering.
 As early as the 1990s, researchers realized that the field of AI was studying the same concepts with different terminology, but for a variety of factors it was the AI space that found the most success.
 Nevertheless, we're coming back full circle as we see the integration of data, software, and physical equipment starting to blend together.
 What comes next in the world of data?
 And how can we learn from the technology of the past?